 X-linked agammaglobulinemia (XLA) is a condition that affects the immune system and occurs almost exclusively in males.
+It is part of a group of disorders called primary immunodeficiencies (or inborn errors of immunity), in which part of the immune system does not function as it should.
 People with XLA have very few B cells, which are specialized white blood cells that help protect the body against infection.
 B cells can mature into the cells that produce special proteins called antibodies or immunoglobulins.
 Antibodies attach to specific foreign particles and germs, marking them for destruction.
 Individuals with XLA are more susceptible to infections because their body makes very few antibodies.

 XLA occurs in approximately 1 in 200,000 newborns.

-Mutations in the BTK gene cause XLA.
+Variants (also called mutations) in the BTK gene cause XLA.
 This gene provides instructions for making the BTK protein, which is important for the development of B cells and normal functioning of the immune system.
-Most mutations in the BTK gene prevent the production of any BTK protein.
+Most variants in the BTK gene prevent the production of any BTK protein.
 The absence of functional BTK protein blocks B cell development and leads to a lack of antibodies.
 Without antibodies, the immune system cannot properly respond to foreign invaders and prevent infection.

 About half of affected individuals do not have a family history of XLA.
-In most of these cases, the affected person's mother is a carrier of one altered BTK gene.
-Carriers do not have the immune system abnormalities associated with XLA, but they can pass the altered gene to their children.
-In other cases, the mother is not a carrier and the affected individual has a new mutation in the BTK gene.
+In most of these cases, the affected individual has a new variant in the BTK gene that was not inherited from a parent.

 Other Names for This Condition